-Easy Truth 86 Posted March 2 Report Share Posted March 2 4 hours ago, merjet said: Her saying "merely a preliminary or introductory issue" doesn't jive with how big an issue she made of egoism versus altruism.
+Easy Truth Posted March 2, 2021 Report Share Posted March 2, 2021 4 hours ago, merjet said: Her saying "merely a preliminary or introductory issue" doesn't jive with how big an issue she made of egoism versus altruism.
 True, but it is a strong pushback on the prevalent idea that "anything that is selfish is bad" and "everything that is selfless is good".
 In politics and personal relationships altruism confuses so badly that it causes bad/ugly/deadly things to happen.
 But she is reminding that this issue, is not the end all in morality, but "extremely important" within our cultural context.
 In a culture that has lost its way and can't see the truth about this (beneficiary) issue anymore.
 And yes, ultimately, (in common parlance) some selfish (self interested) things are good, and some selfish (hedonistic narcissistic) things are bad.
 And some selfless (team building) things are good and some are bad (communism/codependency).
 But that obscures the hidden problem, it does not help us when all we see is "the moment you care about yourself, something evil is going on" because at that point, the shame is overwhelming and debilitates the thought process like a hypnotic trance.
 It is a common source of authoritarianism, or unfairness that seems to have no cause or solution.
 She provided something to jar us out of our hypnotic trance, to wake us up.
-Quote Link to post Share on other sites
+Quote Link to comment Share on other sites More sharing options...

 Recommended Posts